VBM logo

 Companies with high excess returns are likely to attract competition in the marketplace, leading to a shorter competitive advantage period in the company's valuation.
 Traditional Discounted Cash Flow approaches rely on terminal values and perpetuities.
 Unlike such traditional valuation approaches that utilize highly sensitive perpetuity assumptions, the Economic Margin approach incorporates the widely accepted economic principle that competition will compete away excess returns over time.
 The EM Framework explicitly models the effects of competition to gradually eliminate the excess spread a firm generates above or below its cost of capital (Economic Margin).

-The Economic Margin framework is grounded in the widely accepted economic theories of Noble winners Merton Miller and Franco Modigliani and can help identifying companies trading above or below their intrinsic valuations across sectors, market capitalization groups, and growth/value universes.
+EM is grounded in the widely accepted economic theories of Noble winners Merton Miller and Franco Modigliani and can help identifying companies trading above or below their intrinsic valuations across sectors, market capitalization groups, and growth/value universes.

 Compare with Economic Margin: Economic Value Added | Market Value Added | CFROI | CVA | EBIT | EBITDA | P/E Ratio | Cash Ratio | Current Ratio | Return on Equity | Fair Value | TSR | PRVit | DCF